olakoya/BBCSeniorTesterTestAssessment/README.md

 **This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.**

-**Also, this automated tests are written in Python using `pytest-bdd` for behavior-driven testing of a schedule-based API endpoint, of which it's designed as part of the technical assessment.**
+**The automated tests are written in Python using pytest-bdd to enable behavior-driven development (BDD) for a schedule-based API.
+These tests are part of the overall technical assessment submission.**

 ---
 ## *Part 1: Automation Testing*